pivotal/docs-tap/tap-gui/plugins/app-live-view-springcloudgateway.hbs.md

-# Application Live View for Spring Cloud Gateway Applications in Tanzu Application Platform GUI
+# Application Live View for Spring Cloud Gateway applications in Tanzu Application Platform GUI

-This topic tells you about the Application Live View pages for Spring Cloud Gateway Applications in Tanzu Application Platform GUI (commonly called TAP GUI).
+This topic tells you about the Application Live View pages for Spring Cloud Gateway applications in Tanzu Application Platform GUI (commonly called TAP GUI).

 ## <a id="api-success-rate-page"></a> API Success Rate page